-In the US, the EDP Renováveis' wind installed capacity as of June 2011 totalled 3,278 MW and spread throughout six different markets: PJM, MIS-O, SPP, ERCOT, NYISO and WECC.
-Over the 12 months ended 30 June 2011, 563 MW were installed in the country.
-Regarding future additions, there were 144 MW under construction as at 30 June 2011.
+In the US, EDP Renováveis' installed wind capacity as at June 2012 totaled 3,422 MW and spread throughout 11 different states.
+Over the 12 months ending 30 June 2012, 144 MW were installed in the country.
+Regarding future additions, there were 215 MW under construction from the Marble River wind farm as at 30 June 2012.

-The average load factor in the first six months of 2011 was 36 per cent., having improved by a significant 4 per cent. compared to the same period of the previous year.
-Following the increase in installed capacity and positive load factor performance, electricity output in the first six months of 2011 increased by 39 per cent. year-on-year, reaching a total of 5,105 GWh.
+The average load factor in the first six months of 2012 was 38 per cent., having improved by 2 p.p. compared to the same period of the previous year, given the better wind resource in Central and Eastern regions.
+Following the increase in installed capacity and positive load factor performance, electricity output in the first six months of 2012 increased by 10 per cent. year-on-year, reaching a total of 5,607 GWh.